2019 European Parliament election: Percent

 The following table shows projections with vote share instead of seats.

 Aftermath

-President of the Commission Approval
+European Commission

 The heads of governments, gathered in a European Council on 1–3 July 2019, could not agree on a consensus President of the Commission.
 The two Spitzenkandidaten were discussed, but neither Manfred Weber (EPP), nor Frans Timmermans (PES), who had the backing of many leaders but not of those from the Visegrád Group, had a majority.
 In the final hours of the vote, the name of Ursula von der Leyen was suggested and agreed to by all governments, with Germany's abstention.

-The European Parliament voted to approve her nomination on 16 July.

-Le Grand Continent published a detailed analysis of the secret ballot.
-The authors numbered the public pledges of national delegations and individual MEPs as amounting to 410, which is 27 more than what von der Leyen ultimately received.

-To explain the difference, they suggested three scenarios: one in which the support of delegations from the S&D group (some for, some against, some equivocal) was lower than admitted, another in which MEPs from the populist parties in government (Poland's PiS, Hungary's Fidesz and Italy's M5S) were claiming support only to gain leverage, and a half-way scenario which they see as the likeliest.
-In two of these three scenarios, the S&D group, which for decades was the pillar of the Grand coalition in Europe, no longer has a majority of MEPs supporting the Commission.
+The European Parliament elected Ursula von der Leyen as President of the European Commission on 16 July, with 383 votes in favour (374 votes needed).

+The European Commission was approved by the European Parliament on 27 November 2019, receiving 461 votes, with 157 against and 89 abstentions.
+EPP, S&D, Renew Europe and half of the ECR voted in favour.
+The Greens/EFA abstained.